Tknika/iombian-button-handler/README.md

 This parameter is optional.

 - -d is used to run the container detached.
-This way the the container will run in the background.
+This way the container will run in the background.
 This parameter is optional.

 - -p is used to expose the internal 5556 port to the external 5556 port.